Born 1950, Lismore, New South Wales. Lives and works Sydney.

 In 1989 Rrap was included in the Australian Show, which toured to the Frankfurter Kunstverein and other venues in Germany and Edge to Edge to major museums in Japan.
 Other significant group exhibitions include Photography is Dead!
 Long Live Photography, (MCA, Sydney, 1995); Systems End: Contemporary Art in Australia (toured to Japan and Korea, 1996); Body (Art Gallery of New South Wales, Sydney, 1998); Fieldwork: Australian Art 1968 – 2002 (National Gallery of Victoria, 2002); Turbulence: 3rd Auckland Triennial (Auckland, 2008); Biennales of Sydney, 1986, 1988, 1992 and more recently, Revolutions – Forms That Turn, Biennale of Sydney, curated by Carolyn Christov-Bakargiev, 2008.

-Monograph publications include Julie Rrap: Body Double, Victoria Lynn’s book to coincide with the MCA exhibition (co-published by Piper Press and the MCA) and Julie Rrap, also a Piper Press publication, 1998.
+Monograph publications on Rrap’s work include Julie Rrap: Body Double by Victoria Lynn, published by Piper Press and the MCA, Sydney, 2007 and Julie Rrap, Piper Press, Sydney, 1998.

-Julie Rrap’s work is held in every major public collection as well as many corporate and private collections both in Australia and overseas.
+Rrap’s work is held in every major Australian public collection as well as many corporate and private collections in Australia and overseas.